lucagump/eagletrt-api/README.md

 ## Live

 The Live microservice is used to insert the documents/data sent from the vehicle.
 This microservice consists of proxy for the messages receive on the vehicle _topic_.
 The broker is _broker.mqttdashboard.com_.

+## NGiNX

+NGINX is an open-source web server that also serves as a reverse proxy and HTTP load balancer.
+As reverse proxy it sits in front of our microservices and API Gateway.
+When a browser makes an HTTP request, the request first goes to the reverse proxy, which then sends the request to the appropriate microservice.

 ## MQTT Publisher